 The Pastoral Structure is based on the House System.
 Pupils in Year 8 are allocated a House and they then remain in this House throughout their school career.
 Three times per week they attend House time with their House teacher.
-The House teacher is the primary pastoral carer.
+The House teacher is the primary Pastoral Carer.
 The pupils wear a coloured badge indicating their House association.
 From each House the following positions are filled:

 - A School Council Representative is selected by each House class.
-These pupils, along with the Head Boy and/or Deputy Head Boy, Head Girl and/or Deputy Head Girl form the Student Council. - A Senior (Year 13) and Junior (Year 10) House Captain is chosen by application and interview. - A Senior (Year 13) and Junior (Year 10) Sports Captain is chosen by application and interview.
+These pupils, along with the Head Boy and/or Deputy Head Boy, Head Girl and/or Deputy Head Girl form the Student Council. - A Senior (Year 13) and Junior (Year 10) House Captain is chosen by application and interview. - A Senior (Year 13) and Junior (Year 10) Sports Captain is chosen by application and interview. - Charity Prefects are chosen by application and interview from the Prefects in each House.
+They are responsible for charitable fundraising in their House which has a competitive element with other Houses.